-b) Information relating to design and structure of remuneration processes and the key features and objectives of remuneration policy
+- b) Information relating to the design and structure of remuneration processes. - Key features and objectives of remuneration policy

 The Bank has under the guidance of the Board and the BGRNC, followed compensation practices intended to drive meritocracy within the framework of prudent risk management.
-This approach has been incorporated in the Compensation Policy approved by the Board on January 31, 2012, pursuant to the guidelines issued by RBI.
+This approach has been incorporated in the Compensation Policy, the key elements of which are given below.